 The "Northern Rockies Area Fire Weather Annual Operating Plan" (AOP) is the official document to describe fire weather services in the Northern Rockies Area.
-The Fire Weather AOP, available fire weather forecasts, and a variety of weather intelligence is available online via the "Weather" section of the NRCC Web site at: https://gacc.nifc.gov/nrcc/predictive/weather/weather.htm
+The Fire Weather AOP, available fire weather forecasts, and a variety of weather intelligence is available online via the "Weather" section of the NRCC website.